bytebase/bytebase.com/content/docs/get-started/instance.md

 **Expected response**

 Bytebase expects the following JSON response from the external secret manager.
-The payload.data is the base64-encoded contents of the secret version.
+The `payload.data` is the base64-encoded contents of the database password.

 ```json
 {